Design comparison

 Hope this helps!

-Marked as helpful0@DevWesley8Posted about 2 months agoThankyou so much I will rework the project.
+Marked as helpful0@DevWesley8Posted 2 months agoThankyou so much I will rework the project.
 I am using Node js just for live refresh.
 I will have another screenshot in a bit!@huyphan2210

-1@DevWesley8Posted about 2 months agoI refactored my html and css it looks alot better.
+1@DevWesley8Posted 2 months agoI refactored my html and css it looks alot better.
 In the future I am probably gonna add a little javascript so everytime you scan the qr code it takes you to a site with something interesting @huyphan2210

 I checked out your refactored version, and it's definitely an improvement from the previous one.
 I have a few suggestions you might find helpful: